The Sugar Challenge Study

 Participants were able to see their glucose patterns overlaid on their food intake and physical activity for the entire duration of the study.
 Participant engagement was high.

-Sugar AI app engagement is the driving force
+Sugar AI app engagement is the driving force for good data collection

 On average, participants logged 10.7 food and activity entries per day and, a total of 25 million data points were captured across participant logs, heart rate, and continuously measured glucose data.
 To determine whether the use of CGM with Sugar AI improves glucose homeostasis, we compared the TIR over the last two days with those of the first two days.
 Over 70% of all participants in the Sugar Challenge study improved their TIR.